 The start of 2009 was the lowest part of our life!
 We were borrowing money from our family to pay the mortgage, the church was helping us with our utility bills and food orders, and on top of everything else, it got so stressful that I developed Bells Palsy on the left side of my face (caused by stress).

-We finally were backed into a corner and had to wait until we got our tax return to file for Bankruptcy which caused us to be forced out of our home.
-To put the icing on the cake, we were expecting our first son in August.
+We finally were backed into a corner and couldn’t even afford to file Bankruptcy!
+We lost our home we lived in for years & to put the icing on the cake, we were expecting our first son in August.
 Life was less than awesome.

 I had 2 choices at this point.
 I could give up and go back to a JOB and live paycheck to paycheck, or I could FOCUS on our REAL business and not chase the quick dollar like we did in 2008…

 Well we focused and I’m sure glad we did because 2012 was the best year in our business!
 It was the first year we cleared 100k in income… Then in 2013 we cleared $250k in income & on pace to trippling that in 2014!